I buy, sell, and deal in antique surveying instruments and related science and technology

 The surveying instruments

-described above are examples of the
+described and show are examples of the

-caliber, condition and quality of antique surveying instruments and equipment that I am primarily
+surveying instruments and equipment that I am primarily

-on this page that you want to sell, please contact us at
+If you have quality antique surveying instruments that you want to sell, please contact us at

-providing me with as many details as possible.
+AntiqBuyer@gmail.com providing me with as many details as possible.

 To see examples of antique transits and other surveying